OscTec/3CB109-advancedWeb/README.md

 Oscar Reid's Advanced Web 3CB109 Project
 Student ID: 169063841
+Assigned port number: 5011

 On CS2S Server the files are located at: /home/oscar.reid/htdocs Server File is called: server.py
-Client File is called: index.html jQuery File is called: jquery-3.3.1.min.js
+Client File is called: index.html

 URL of Web Client is: cs2s.yorkdc.net/~oscar.reid/
-URL for Web Server is: cs2s.yorkdc.net
+URL for Web Server is: cs2s.yorkdc.net:5011
-Assigned port number: 5011

 The Port Number and Server URL can be easily changed by modifying the values titled PortNumber and HostURL at the top of server.py

 External Sources:
-Bootstrap 4 was used for styling - https://getbootstrap.com/docs/4.0/getting-started/introduction/
-Steam APIs were used for the Find Game page - https://developer.valvesoftware.com/wiki/Steam_Web_API#GetNewsForApp_.28v0001.29
+jQuery was used for querying the server - https://jquery.com/ Bootstrap 4 was used for styling - https://getbootstrap.com/docs/4.0/getting-started/introduction/ Steam APIs were used for the Find Game page - https://developer.valvesoftware.com/wiki/Steam_Web_API#GetNewsForApp_.28v0001.29